v2sCollections/City-of-Dreams/README.md

 ### ![](https://s12.gifyu.com/images/Cyan-Rule.png)![](https://s9.gifyu.com/images/SCGDX.png)Features

-> The collection comes with many improvements and adjustments to the core gameplay of cyberpunk.
+> The collection comes with many improvements and adjustments to the core gameplay of cyberpunk with new lore friendly quests and secrets for you to discover.
 This will suit all playstyles wether you want to cruise your way through the game or you want a hardcore experiance the collection has it all.

 <details><summary>CLICK FOR MORE DETAILS</summary>
 - V now has a jetpack.